 Bidders may use this opportunity to: 1) confirm any elements of the site characterization completed by a previous consultant; 2) address any perceived data gaps in the existing site characterization work; 3) assist in the evaluation and determination of remedial technologies and system design which are characterization-type activities (e.g., analysis for C4-C10); 4) assist with refining the cleanup timeframe estimate and/or other reasons related to validating the bidder's remedial approach and design (e.g., additional sampling to better determine mass in place).
-Note that all tasks and costs related to pilot testing and reporting must be captured under the Pilot Testing and Reporting Milestone, not Supplemental Site Characterization Activities and Reporting.
-If pilot testing tasks and costs are included in this Site Characterization Milestone, the bidder's technical score will be negatively impacted.
+Note that tasks and costs related to pilot testing and reporting must be captured under the Pilot Testing and Reporting Milestone, not Supplemental Site Characterization Activities and Reporting.
+If pilot testing tasks and costs are included in this Site Characterization Milestone, the bidder's technical score may be negatively impacted.

-Please note that the expectation is that bidders will use at least a portion of this Milestone to propose a comprehensive soil investigation that will tighten the delineation of the soil to further define the area of soil contamination requiring remediation.
-Specifically, bidders should consider a soil boring investigation that will include the advancement of a sufficient number of soil borings and the collection of an appropriate number of soil samples to define the area to excavated both vertically and horizontally.
+Please note that the expectation is that bidders will use at least a portion of this Milestone to propose a comprehensive soil investigation that will both tighten the delineation of the soil and further define the area of soil contamination requiring remediation.
+Specifically, bidders should consider a soil boring investigation that will include the advancement of at least 15 soil borings and the collection of at least 25 soil samples from appropriate soil depths.